AnghelLeonard/Hibernate-SpringBoot/README.md

      - the list is halved and subtasks are created until the list size is small than the batch size (e.g., by default smaller than 300)\
      - when the list is full save it in batches into MySQL, clear the list, and fill it again\
      - for MySQL, in application.properties, you may want to attach to the JDBC URL the following:\
-          - `rewriteBatchedStatements=true` -> this setting will force sending the batched statements in a single request;\
+          -`rewriteBatchedStatements=true` -> this setting will force sending the batched statements in a single request;\
-          - `useServerPrepStmts=true` and/or `cachePrepStmts=true` -> this way you avoid the `PreparedStatement` to be emulated at the JDBC Driver level; depending on Connector/J, both of these should be set to `true` in order to switch to server-side prepared statements
+          -`useServerPrepStmts=true` and/or `cachePrepStmts=true` -> this way you avoid the `PreparedStatement` to be emulated at the JDBC Driver level; depending on Connector/J, both of these should be set to `true` in order to switch to server-side prepared statements\
-          - depending on the used Connector/J, using `rewriteBatchedStatements=true` requires disabling server-side prepared statements in order to work, `useServerPrepStmts=false` and/or `cachePrepStmts=false`\
+          -depending on the used Connector/J, using `rewriteBatchedStatements=true` requires disabling server-side prepared statements in order to work, `useServerPrepStmts=false` and/or `cachePrepStmts=false`\
-          - **for being sure that these statements are a must and are still valid please check the notes of the Connector/J that you are using)**\
+          -**for being sure that these statements are a must and are still valid please check the notes of the Connector/J that you are using)**\
      - set the HikariCP to provide a number of database connections that ensure that the database achives a minimum context switching (e.g., 2 * number of CPU cores)\
      - this application uses `StopWatch` to measure the time needed to transfer the file into the database\
      - in order to run the application you have to unzip the citylots.zip in the current location; this is the big JSON file collected from Internet;\